jumpToMain

 Classification of the electrical conductivity of plastics and metals

-KS PERMAGLIDE® P1 Maintenance-Free Materials
+PERMAGLIDE® P1 Maintenance-Free Materials

-The running-in layer of KS PERMAGLIDE® P1 materials basically consists of the insulating plastic PTFE (polytetraluoroethylene) with anti-friction additives which serve as a solid lubricant.
+The running-in layer of PERMAGLIDE® P1 materials basically consists of the insulating plastic PTFE (polytetraluoroethylene) with anti-friction additives which serve as a solid lubricant.
 The composite material then only becomes conductive (ELS*), when the running-in layer has been removed (material removal of between 0.005 mm and 0.030 mm) and there is contact between the surfaces of the metallic interacting sliding partner and the functioning sintered bronze layer.
 This is generally the case after a short running-in phase.

 29944